mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - The Flood Warning has now been removed.
 However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
 Weather conditions are expected to improve and no further flooding is expected.
 We will continue to monitor the situation and will issue further alerts or warnings if necessary.
 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Horesbere Brook at Gloucester
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Nailsworth Stream from Nailsworth to Dudbridge
-- The Flood Warning has now been removed.
-However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Daniels Brook at Lower Tuffley
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.